-As for Mayberg, however, she disclosed her interest but the journal didn’t print them.
-You err in saying she failed to disclose.
+Mayberg, however, disclosed her interest — but the journal didn’t print them.
+Thus you err in saying she failed to disclose.
 I can understand you concluding that she didn’t disclose, since no disclosure was originally printed.
 But the fact remains that you are wrong in saying she did not.
 This is not a trivial distinction, since you use this one failure to disclose to claim she had “a history of failure to disclose.”

-Altogether, of course, the VNS paper was problematic, both because of the failure to disclose, because the company’s input created conflicts, and because the first draft was reportedly written, either largely or in part, by a ghostwriter, who was thanked in the acknowledgments but not listed as an author.
+Altogether, of course, the VNS paper was problematic, for several reasons: among them, because of the failure to disclose; because the company’s input created conflicts; and because the first draft was reportedly written, either largely or in part, by a ghostwriter, who was thanked in the acknowledgments but not listed as an author.
 (A Cyberonics scientist also took part but was listed as an author.)
 Such ghostwriting is a practice that many, including me, find questionable.

 So what are we to make of Mayberg’s participation in this review and her co-authorship of this paper?
 It’s obviously not her finest moment.
 But to know what to make of it, we must ask whether that episode appears to be part of a pattern of behavior and an acceptance of serious conflicts of interest and failures to disclose, or whether it seems to be an aberration that she learned from.
 I would argue the latter.
 Mayberg’s conduct before and since then suggests that was the case.
 She does not court or accept big lucrative relationships or sponsorships with device makers — even though some of those makers would very, very much like to have such relationships with her.
 She assiduously avoids the sort of hype and commercialization that is far too common in the medical device industry.
 She takes pains to describe her procedure as experimental, a pilot, and in need of double-blinded trials.
 She always notes that it’s appropriate for only a tiny portion of the depressed population.
 And I don’t believe you’ll find her name on any more ghostwritten papers.
 She saw the ugly, and she recoiled.

-Aside from that stands another, more proximate problem in your post above: You have used that one failure to disclose, which was the journal’s failure, rather than Mayberg’s, along with others you falsely her of at the NASW talk, to assert in your very headline that Mayberg has a “history of failures to disclose conflicts of interest.”
-As I just explained, your one example is flawed, false, and erroneous — she didn’t fail, the journal did.
-Your other example is her alleged failure to disclose her consultancy in her talk at the NASW conference, and there too you are demonstrably, completely wrong.
+Aside from that stands another, more proximate problem in your post of May 2011: You have used that one failure to disclose, which was the journal’s failure, rather than Mayberg’s, along with other failures-to-disclouse of which you falsely her (at the NASW talk), to assert in your very headline that Mayberg has a “history of failures to disclose conflicts of interest.”
+As I just explained, your VNS example is flawed, false, and erroneous — she didn’t fail, the journal did.
+And your NASW example is demonstrably, completely wrong.
 So where is the rest of this history?

 Getting it wrong

 But here you have mistaken your mark.
 Helen Mayberg is not the shill you suggest.
-She is, rather, and has always been, a) deeply concerned with figuring out a model of depression to replace the flawed neurochemical model that has led to so much overmedication, and b) intensely, deeply, movingly concerned with the welfare of her patients and c) consistently vocal in her concern that this treatment not be overused or oversold.
+Rather, she is and has always been a) deeply concerned with figuring out a model of depression to replace the flawed neurochemical model that has led to so much overmedication; b) intensely, deeply, movingly concerned with the welfare of her patients; and c) consistently vocal in her concern that this treatment not be overused or oversold.
 One of her patients wrote you to tell you this, and of Mayberg’s caution about expectations in generating expectations about the treatment.
 The patient describes Mayberg’s caution as almost excessive.
 I saw that myself.
-When I did the reporting for the story I wrote about her work in the Times in 2006, Mayberg took pains to convey — and to urge me to include in the story — her concern that the treatment might become too trendy and get used too widely and by people who didn’t use it well and/or on patients who were not as depressed and without other options as the patients she works on.
+When I did the reporting for the story I wrote about her work in the Times in 2006, Mayberg took pains to convey — and urged me to include in the story — her concern that the treatment might become too trendy and get used too widely and by people who didn’t use it well and/or on patients who were not as depressed and without other options as the patients she works on.

-So to sum — and if I repeat myself, it’s because saying all this once didn’t seem to take effect — your posts assert two main things: that Mayberg failed to disclose relationships and data in the talk at NASW, which she in fact did plainly disclose and discuss; and that she has a history of failure to disclose, which failure does not exist.
+So to sum — and if I repeat myself, it’s because saying all this once already seemed to have no effect — your posts assert two main things: that Mayberg failed to disclose relationships and data in the talk at NASW, which she in fact did plainly disclose and discuss; and that she has a history of failure to disclose, which failure does not exist.
 You also assert, by implication and in your direct use of accusations based on facts that don’t exist, a cynical and erroneous assessment of her motives, principles, and character.